brandon-300/chess-game/README.md

 4. **Online** — sign in, then either:
    - Join or create a **Public Room** to be matched with another player, or
    - Create or join a **Private Room** using a room code to play with someone specific.
-5. Use the in-game chat bubble to message your opponent during an online match.
+5. Grant microphone permission when prompted so you can talk to your opponent live during an online match.
 6. Tap the board to select and move pieces; promote pawns via the on-screen picker when they reach the final rank.
 7. Save progress, restore a previous game, or sync your offline data to the cloud from the main menu buttons.